brooklynrail/brooklynrail-platform/content/events/2023/11/“these-little-oases-”-a-symposium-and-poetry-reading-with-the-network-for-new-york-school-studies.md

 title: “these little oases:” A Symposium and Poetry Reading with the Network for New York School Studies
 deck: Audio Recording
-summary: On Veteran's Day, join us in listening to the recording of “these little oases:” A Symposium and Poetry Reading with the Network for New York School Studies.
+summary: On Veteran’s Day, join us in listening to the recording of “these little oases:” A Symposium and Poetry Reading with the Network for New York School Studies, hosted by the Brooklyn Rail on October 28, 2023.
 date: 2023-11-10T00:00:00-0500
 end_date: 2023-11-10T23:59:00-0500
 series: 939